dsiranjeevi26-cmd/OIBSIP/CyberSecurity-Task8-WiresharkTrafficCapture/README.md

 # Conclusion

-This task provided practical experience with Wireshark and network traffic analysis.
-Live traffic was captured, filtered using HTTP, DNS, and TCP display filters, and analysed to understand how network communication works.
-An unencrypted HTTP GET request demonstrated how sensitive information can be exposed in plain text, while HTTPS encryption protects against eavesdropping.
-This exercise strengthened practical knowledge of packet analysis and secure network communication.
+This task provided practical experience in capturing and analysing live network traffic using Wireshark.
+Different protocols including TCP, DNS, HTTP, TLS, and ARP were analysed.
+An unencrypted HTTP GET request demonstrated how information can be exposed in plain text when HTTP is used.
+HTTPS protects communication by encrypting network traffic and preventing eavesdropping.
+This exercise strengthened my understanding of packet analysis and secure network communication.

 ---